 The staircase also provides some views of the waterfall from another angle a quick glimpse of the valley and the Little Beehive.

-Advice on Lake Agnes Teahouse
+Advice on Hiking to the Lake Agnes Teahouse

 If you’re up for the hike it’s well worth the addition of the Little Beehive or Big Beehive for some extraordinary views of Lake Louise.
 The views from the two vantage points do not require much more work than the hike to Lake Agnes and they offer surreal views out over Lake Louise and the Bow Valley.
 Quite literally it may be the most beautiful landscape you’ll ever see.